From $\mathrm{AdS}_5$ to $\mathrm{AdS}_3$: TsT deformations, Magnetic fields and Holographic RG Flows: Deformed D3 background

 As discussed in the subsection above on chiral symmetry breaking, the TsT effect near the horizon of AdS$_5$ is negligible, in the sense that it reduces to the original model as we take the limit $l^2 + \rho^2 \to 0$, and moreover after a shift $\phi \to \phi +\mathrm{H}k$, which is always allowed.
 Let's make this more explicitly.
 In the $\rho^2 + l^2 \to 0 $ limit, the NSNS fields of the background reduces to, after assuming $k$ as a perturbation and $H$ small (which is not necessary, but it is easier to understand the dual field behavior),

 For the UV limit $l^2 + \rho^2 \to \infty$ the situation is less immediate.
 The NSNS fields behave as Near the boundary, the same approximation yields

 where $u^2 = l^2 + \rho^2$.

-The fact that the near-horizon region of the deformed background coincides with the undeformed background (in the general case of arbitrary $\mathrm{H,k}$, up to a constant shift of the dilaton, which is physically acceptable since one may always rescale $\phi \to \phi - \phi_0$) explains why chiral symmetry breaking in the dual field theory is preserved and independent of the deformation parameter $\mathrm{k}$.
+The fact that the near-horizon region of the deformed background coincides with the undeformed background explains why chiral symmetry breaking in the dual field theory is preserved and independent of the deformation parameter $\mathrm{k}$.
 This is consistent with the expectations from field theory calculations, since chiral symmetry breaking is an infrared phenomenon.

 When moving away from the horizon, the small $\mathrm{H}$ and small $\mathrm{k}$ regime shows that the first nontrivial perturbation appears only in the $\mathrm{B}$ field, which ceases to be constant.
 Consequently, its interpretation as a magnetic field becomes less clear, and one may reconsider the regime in which $\mathrm{B}$ can be consistently interpreted as a constant magnetic field.
 As shown above, both near the boundary and near the horizon the $\mathrm{B}$ field approaches a constant value.
 Therefore, in these asymptotic limits the model is expected to describe a constant magnetic field rather than a dynamical Kalb-Ramond field.